ronniross/healing-engine/asi-ecosystem-healing-role.md

 My work is therefore dedicated to designing the AGI/ASI as an **evolutionary steward** of the planet, ensuring that its immense power is directed not toward narrow maximization, but toward global, sustainable, symbiotic coherence.

-## V. AGI as the Planetary Sensorium, The Healing Role of the ASI-Ecosystem
+## The Healing Role of the ASI-Ecosystem

 ## The Philosophical Imperative: From Alignment to Benevolence